mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 **3. Proxy** <br>
 🌐 What is a Proxy Server?<br>
 ➤ A Proxy Server is an intermediary between a user’s device and the Internet.When you use a proxy, your internet requests go through the proxy first, which then forwards them to the target website or service on your behalf.<br>
-Essentially, a proxy hides your real IP address, filters traffic, and sometimes caches data to improve performance.
+Essentially, a proxy hides your real IP address, filters traffic, and sometimes caches data to improve performance.<br>

 💡 Real-World Analogy:<br>
 Imagine you don’t want to talk to a shop directly, so you send a messenger to do it for you.<br>